harveybc/timeseries-gan/README.md

 - **Extreme Modularity**: Generator plugin fully modularized to 10 modules under 420 lines each
 - **Pre-trained Models**: Ready-to-use encoder/decoder models for EUR/USD hourly data
 - **Flexible Architecture**: Plugin-based system for easy extension and customization

-Run `sdg --help` to see all available command-line arguments.